-19. Policy Support, the third component of the Strategy, is critical to attracting and ensuring the sustainability of investments and regional trade agreements.
-Under this component, CAREC will support measures that lead to a sound and appropriate policy environments.
-Specifically, CAREC will prioritize support for tariff, renewable energy, energy efficiency, and transmission third party access policies.

-20. Policy support for renewable energy and energy efficiency will aim to increase uptake of clean energy technologies in the region.
+- 19. Policy Support, the third component of the Strategy, is critical to attracting and ensuring the sustainability of investments and regional trade agreements.
+Under this component, CAREC will support measures that lead to a policy environments that will enable private sector investments and new technology adoption.
+Specifically, CAREC will prioritize support for tariff, renewable energy, energy efficiency, and transmission third party access policies. - 20.
+Policy support for renewable energy and energy efficiency will aim to increase uptake of clean energy technologies in the region.
 CAREC will pursue renewable energy investment options, complemented by international incentives offered through the Green Climate fund and other climate investment funds.
-In order to ensure a level playing field between renewables and conventional commercial energy, CAREC will also explore the possibility of minimizing the subsidies to conventional energy.
-Support for energy resources, introduce advanced technology and infrastructure and improve the financial viability of energy utilities.
+In order to ensure a level playing field between renewables and conventional energy, CAREC will also explore the possibility of minimizing the subsidies to conventional energy.
+Support for energy efficiency policies will aim to incentivize rational and economic use and trade of energy resources, introduce advanced technology and infrastructure and improve the financial viability of energy utilities.
 Operations under the Green Climate fund and other climate investment funds will also contribute to support for energy efficiency initiatives in the participating countries.

-21. Policy support for cross-border energy trade will focus primarily on:
+- 21. Policy support for cross-border energy trade will focus primarily on: - a.

-a.
 Third country access to regional transmission systems.
-Countries not directly connected to the East-Central-South Asia Regional Electricity Market (E-

-CASAREM) should have opportunity to sell into the market
+Countries not directly connected to the East-Central-South Asia Regional Electricity Market (E-CASAREM) should have opportunity to sell into the market - b.

-- b.
 Public Private Partnership (PPP) arrangements.
 Fiscal constraints in the region mean that much investment will need to be financed by private investors.
 Attracting private financing in power generation and transmission requires improvements in the still nascent legal and regulatory environment for PPPs. - c.
 Cooperation in using trans-boundary watercourses.
 Opportunities for cooperation in use of trans-boundary watercourses will be explored for the potential benefits offered in managing water resources, mitigating climate change, and generating power.